· Philipp Leser

 Loss function continued: just use the F-Score?
 Right?

 There are ways around that.
-A very practical loss function for AD in time series context is the numenta anomaly score from the team around the numenta anomaly detection benchmark.
-In general I really recommend their work.
+A very practical loss function for AD in time series context is the numenta anomaly score from the team around the numenta anomaly detection benchmark .
+In general, I highly recommend their work.

 So we have a great loss function?
 Yes and no. I used the numenta score to evaluate systems, but it is often irrelevant to the client.
 Or has to be parameterized to really represent the insights you gained from annoying the hell out of your poor domain experts.

-• you need a set of KPIs, because there is no single KPI that represent all desired properties of an AD system.
+• you need a set of KPIs because there is no single KPI that represents all desired properties of an AD system.

 • these KPIs may include things like a “maximum number of false positives per week” or “minimum time until alert”.

 • if possible, try to get the KPIs ordered by priorities.
-“Must haves” and “nice to haves” is a good starting point.
+“Must haves” and “nice to haves” are good starting points.

 • from that, create synthetic scores and experiment with the numenta score parameters until they are at least roughly aligned with the KPI set.